 Retailers can encourage sales of higher-value or full-priced items by targeting parents with strategic upselling and bundling techniques.
-Through our optimisation of customer journeys across numerous global ecommerce brands, we've found that prominently featuring product accessories or lower-cost add-ons for full-priced toys can significantly increase conversion rates among parents.
+Through our optimization of customer journeys across numerous global ecommerce brands, we've found that prominently featuring product accessories or lower-cost add-ons for full-priced toys can significantly increase conversion rates among parents.
 Additionally, bundling related categories, such as linking kids' and women's sections, has significantly boosted key retail metrics such as revenue per visitor and average order value.

 Melanie Buck

 Managing Director

-TIPS TO APPLY THESE INSIGHTS TO YOUR HOLIDAY SALE STRATEGY Date range Custom Way 19, 2024 - Jun 15, 2024 15,228 Total members 6.5% over previous period Members added 7,89 Added / dropped members from segment Members dropped 2,08 Understand who your customers are, what they want, and when they want it
+Segment size Date range 6 Custom May 19, 2024 - Jun 15, 2024 15,228 Total members Members added 7.89 Added / dropped members from segment Members dropped 2,08 Understand who your customers are, what they want, and when they want it

 Use data collection methods like surveys, sign-ups, and purchase history to identify customers who belong to particular demographic groups.
-For parents, look for patterns such as purchases of children's items, school supplies, or family-oriented products, and create segments based on customer behaviour.
-Leverage behavioural triggers like increased browsing of gift categories, adding items to wish lists, or spending time on gift guides.
+For parents, look for patterns such as purchases of children's items, school supplies, or family-oriented products, and create segments based on customer behavior.
+Leverage behavioral triggers like increased browsing of gift categories, adding items to wish lists, or spending time on gift guides.
 Use this data to identify when a customer is likely in gift-buying mode.
 Align email campaigns with key dates and seasons like birthdays, holidays, back-to-school periods, and other family-related events

-Thomas Grabner

-Founder & CEO
+Founder & CEO mailody

-mailody

 For retailers looking to engage consumers across income levels this holiday season, zip codes are a reliable proxy.
 Combining geofenced digital assets, community sponsorships, and memorable out-of-home advertising can ensure they reach the right people.
 The most successful brands, however, will supplement this by crafting messages that leverage shared consumer psychographics around spending, effective regardless of income.
 Ultimately, it's about not only using location targeting to reach the right audience, but also delivering a message that resonates by mirroring psychographics.

 Brett Andersen

+Director